vivekyelleti/Awesome-Decision-Science/README.md

 - add it to your watchlist👁️
 - contribute.
 Please check the [contribution guidelines](https://github.com/mpalenciaolivar/Awesome-Decision-Science/blob/main/CONTRIBUTING.md) first.

-❗Found a broken link, a newer version of a resource, or a duplicate in the list?
+❗Found a broken or missing link, a newer version of a resource, or a duplicate in the list?
 Please file an issue or make a pull request!❗

 ⚠️ We try to add as many free resources as possible, but good resources do not always come free.
 We do *not* earn any money from sales. ⚠️